there4/fogbugz-geckoboard/README.md

 I develop with Vagrant, commit, and then host it on an external site where I can then test with Geckboard.
 To see a local version of this, you'll need to setup [Vagrant][vagrant] and then `vagrant up`.

+## Private Routes

+If you create route files in `./routes/` with a leading underscore, a gitignore file rule will ignore them from the repo.
+This should make it easier to add new private routes to your clone or branch without having to clutter up the ignore file with rules for everyone.

 ## Installation